-Janina assistant directs our musical theatre workshops and mainstage productions, and coaches private acting sessions.
+Janina teaches our musical theatre dance class, assistant directs our musical theatre workshops and mainstage productions, and coaches private acting sessions.

-Sarah is currently pursuing a B.A in Arts Management from Purchase College.
+Sarah is a graduate of Purchase College.
 She freelances and assists in direction, musical direction, stage management, and costume design.
-Sarah was nominated for a Metropolitan High School Theater Award in 2016 for her work as student director in Brewster High School’s production of Hello, Dolly.
+Sarah was nominated for a Metropolitan High School Theater Award in 2016 for her work as student director in Brewster High School’s production of Hello, Dolly!
 She has worked with many children’s theaters, community theaters, and schools in the tri-county area.
 As an actor, Sarah has had the pleasure of working with many different community theaters.
 Some of her favorite roles include Tracy Turnblad in Hairspray, and Rona Lisa Peretti in 25th Annual Putnam County Spelling Bee.
-She won a National Youth Theater Award in 2016 for Leading Actress in a Musical for her role as Hope Cladwell in Spotlight Art’s first MainStage, Urinetown.
+She won a National Youth Theater Award in 2016 for Leading Actress in a Musical for her role as Hope Cladwell in Spotlight Art’s first Mainstage, Urinetown.

-Sarah is associate director of our musical theatre workshops, directs our summer camps, and stage manages our mainstage productions.
+Sarah is associate director of our musical theatre workshops, directs our summer camps, instructs our after school program consisting of musical theatre classes at various local school districts, and stage manages our mainstage productions.

-Stephanie is a freelance director, actor and voice teacher.
+Stephanie (Rubino) Scuderi is the founder of Spotlight Arts Inc. and is a freelance director, actor and voice teacher.
 Stephanie received her musical theatre and theater management training from the University of Miami and has a decade of experience in directing, producing and theatre management in both NY & FL.
-Additional training: Master of Music at New York University (Steinhardt dual degree Vocal Performance in Music Theatre and postmaster's Advanced Certificate in Vocal Pedagogy).
+Additionally, Stephanie is an adjunct instructor of Voice and a Master of Music candidate at New York University Steinhardt (dual degree Vocal Performance in Music Theatre and postmaster's Advanced Certificate in Vocal Pedagogy), which is ranked the #1 graduate musical theatre program in the nation.
 Stephanie has taught and directed many classes, productions and workshops at performing arts schools, public schools, children’s theaters, and nonprofit theaters & organizations all over the tri-state area.
 Additionally, Stephanie has spent the past seven years as the theatre department director for Brewster Central School District in Brewster, NY.

 Stephanie is the Executive Director of Spotlight Arts.
-She produces all programs and additionally provides direction and musical direction for our mainstage productions and musical theatre workshops.
+She produces all programs, teaches private voice and acting, and additionally provides direction and musical direction for our mainstage productions and musical theatre workshops.